 - Separate dough into 3 bowls.

-- Color each piece of dough a different color using food coloring, purple, green, orange.
+- Use food coloring to color each piece of dough a different color, purple, green, orange.
 Blend the color well into the dough.

 - Roll dough into 1 inch balls on a baking sheet.

 - Either spray sheet with non-stick spray or use a non stick pad on baking tray.

 - Place the dough on the baking sheet about 2 inches apart.